vivrichards600/vivrichards600.github.io/_posts/2020-02-22-automating-visual-checking-of-missing-alt-no-labels-broken-links.md

 * Are there any images on my page with no alt tags
 * Are there any inputs on my page which do not have associated labels
 * Are there any broken links on my page
+* Are there any elements on my page with the same ids

 If any of the above were true I decided that I would draw a pink border around the problems.
 In reality you may want to do something like add text or an icon to highlight what type of issue was found but I decided to keep this proof of concept fairly simple.